Syracuse Mile: Closure

 In 2015, New York Governor Andrew Cuomo announced a sweeping redesign of the fairgrounds that included taking out what was the 16,000-seat grandstand and mile-long dirt track.
 The last stock car race was held that year on Columbus day weekend.
-The Super DIRT Week events were moved to a temporary dirt track at Oswego Speedway.
+The Super DIRT Week events were moved to a temporary dirt track at Oswego Speedway until construction of a new venue was completed.
+The proposed CNYRP or Central New York Raceway Park was cancelled and the property was repurposed when Micron Technology agreed in October 2022 to invest up to $100 billion to build a mega-complex of chip manufacturing plants in Syracuse's northern suburbs.
+The race remains at Oswego Speedway today.